dinoboy197/CarND-MPC-Project/README.md

 Using the cost components above, the vehicle is able to drive smoothly around the simulated track at up to ~55mph without creating hazardous driving conditions.

 ### Timestep length and Elapsed Duration

 A timestep length of `N` = 20 and elasped duration between timesteps of `dt` = 0.05 was initially chosen.
-During the parameter tuning phase of the project, it was found that this `dt` led to steering overcorrection of the vehicle, so the `dt` was doubled to 0.1.
-After that, the total length of the predicted course was found to be too long, leading to loops in the MPC predicted path which would occassionally send the vehicle off the course during sharp turns.
-By lower the timestep length to `N` = 10, the vehicle was able to drive around the path with enough future predicted states while not predicting sharp corrections.
+During the parameter tuning phase of the project, it was found that this `dt` led to steering overcorrection of the vehicle, so the `dt` was doubled to 0.1 and `N` halved to 10.
+After that, the total length of the predicted course was found to be too short, too many back and forth steering corrections.
+By increasing the `N` = 20, the vehicle was able to drive around the path with enough future predicted states while not predicting sharp corrections.

 ### Polynomial fitting and MPC pre-processing